XDeFi-tech/docs-new/about/xdefi-technologies/routing-api.md

 ## Introduction

-XDEFI Technologies build and maintain an in house Routing API to make seamless transfer accross all the [blockchains supported](./supported-blockchains) by XDEFI Wallet.
+XDEFI Technologies build and maintain an in house Routing API to make seamless transfer accross all the [blockchains supported](./supported-blockchains) by Ctrl Wallet.
 The Routing API has been developed to be quickly and easily implemented on any platform using [different format to fit developers needs](/routing/introduction).

 The routing API integrate a multitude of AMMs, DEX aggregators and Bridge solutions.